FE Probation, Targets, Progression & Destinations

 Students beginning a course at Loughborough College should understand that if they don’t meet the following criteria within their first six weeks at college, they may be at risk of being withdrawn from their programme of study.

 - Poor attendance (including both online lessons and face to face lessons).
 The college expectation is attendance above 90%.

-- Failure to submit any set tasks including homework and/or formal assessments.
+- Failure to submit any set tasks to the required standard including homework and/or formal assessments.

-- Poor behaviour or attitude to learning both in the classroom / online lessons or other area of the college.
+- Poor behaviour or attitude to learning both in the classroom / online lessons or other areas of the college.